Takanakuy: Dress

 This specific fighter wears no distinct type of dress attributed to Andean culture but still takes part in the procession but not the ceremonious fighting.
+The dress of Q'ara Gallo is "improvised tending to the extravagant".

 Fighting

 The procession to the fighting site starts with a high-pitched falsetto, a method of voice production used by male singers, especially tenors, to sing notes higher than their normal range, through the streets.
 The procession is family oriented as a preparation for the young children who will see the violent fights later on in the day.
 Children also dress up for the occasion, usually resembling their father's character.

 The purpose of the fighting is to settle conflicts with an individual, friend, family member or to settle territorial conflicts that have come up throughout the year.
 The style of fighting used during the celebration is relatively similar to martial arts, which involves kicking, punching, and quickness of their movements.

 Those fighting call out their opponents by their first and last name.
 They then proceed to the center of the circle and start the fight.
 The men fighting must wrap their hands with cloth before the fight.
 Biting, hitting those on the ground, or pulling hair is not allowed during the fight.
 The winner is selected based upon a knockout or intervention by the official.
 There are amateur officials who carry whips in order to keep the crowd under control.
 At the start and at the end of the fight, the opponents must shake hands or give each other a hug.

 If the loser of the fight disagrees with the outcome, he or she can appeal for another fight.
 This type of fighting also exemplifies one's level of manhood in the community of Santo Tomás.